6 tools for car dealers in the sharing economy

 • Just submit the ticket and TIKD’s attorneys will challenge it for you.
 Their experience shows that most citations are reduced or dismissed completely.
 All attorney fees, fines and court costs, if any, are included in your payment.

-2. PassTime GPS Solutions:
+2. PassTime GPS Solutions

 • As more car dealers embrace MaaS, they need new ways to keep track of and manage the thousands of vehicles that are being rented to drivers.
 That’s why HyreCar entered a strategic partnership with PassTime.

 • PassTime assists with vehicle tracking and fleet management.
 The company offers car dealers a GPS solution to track and control automotive inventory being used for shared mobility.
+Order your own tracking device through PassTime!

-3. Fleetio:
+3. Fleetio

 • What does a fleet manager do?
 For one thing, they make sure the fleet vehicle inventory is out on the road making money and not sitting in the repair bay.